 Gorgeous and sophisticated are the doors with wrought iron hinges.
 These hinges are extremely sophisticated and in some cases almost cover the whole door area with arabesques.

 Cathedral is adorned with chimeras – grotesque statues serving just for decorative purposes.
 These sculptures were made in the 19th century as a romantic allusion of the dark Middle Ages and are designed after the fantastic drawings of Honore Daumier.
 Chimeras sit comfortably in different locations and are contemplating the life in Paris.

 This element was introduced by Viollet-le-Duc – and this was courageous addition.
 It has been huge success – these sculptures are a part of the identity of Paris now.

 The rich and diverse interior of the cathedral manifests the diverse styles of Gothic architecture.

 Very special value is the stained glass in the windows.
 It has been created in different time periods, but part has been preserved from the Medieval times.

 Interesting feature is the top floor of the cathedral – it is built from oak wood, which serves well since 1220.
 It is estimated that 1,300 oak trees have been used here – these trees would form forest with an area of 21 ha.

 Cathedral has five bells.
-The great bourdon bell Emmanuel is located in the south tower – happily it was saved from the destruction during the French Revolution.
-It weighs over 13 tons and has beautiful tone.
-In north tower are four other bells – currently there are made new ones, which will be installed in 2013.
+The great bourdon bell Emmanuel is located in the south tower – happily, it was saved from the destruction during the French Revolution.
+It weighs over 13 tons and has a beautiful tone.
+In the north tower are four other bells – currently, there are made new ones, which will be installed in 2013.

 Cathedral contains a rich collection of exquisite art, including the beautiful Gothic and Renaissance paintings, granted to the cathedral by goldsmiths every 1st May.
 Especially valuable relic is the purported Crown of Thorns – legendary cultural property which really might come from Judea.